Collective deformation modes promote fibrous self-assembly in protein-like particles: Discussion

 \section{Discussion}

-Protein aggregation in disease involves the self-assembly of deformable, ill-fitting sticky particles.
-Compact aggregates of such particles display a deformation gradient between a relatively unconstrained edge and a strongly deformed, frustrated core.
+Many geometrically frustrated assembly models focus on the aggregation of ill-fitting, sticky particles with simple geometry and elasticity.
+Here we go one step further by investigating a simple particle geometry while allowing for arbitrary elastic properties, a small step in the direction of the complexity of proteins.
+Despite the added complexity, this extended particle family still displays intelligible aggregation rules.
+Compact aggregates of particles thus display a deformation gradient between a relatively unconstrained edge and a strongly deformed, frustrated core.
 This deformed core is energetically costly, while the aggregate's surface tension implies that its edge is also costly.
 As a result, the cheapest part of the aggregate lies in between the core and the edge, in the shallow bulk region.
 The minimization of the aggregate's energy thus requires its structure to comprise as much of this shallow bulk as possible while keeping both core and surface small.
-Here we show that for a rather general model of deformable particles, this results in aggregate size limitation and emergent anisotropy.
+In our model, this results in aggregate size limitation and emergent anisotropy.
 This geometrically nontrivial optimization is \emph{a priori} strongly dependent on the elastic properties of the particles.
 We nevertheless identify two surprisingly simple particle-level predictors of its outcome, namely an elastic screening length $\ell$ and particle incompressibility.

 In our model, the shallow bulk manifests as an elastic boundary layer with size $\ell$.
 This is reminiscent of the size limitation mechanisms at work in ribbons self-assembled out of planar materials with an intrinsic negative Gaussian curvature~\cite{Aggeli:2001} or specially designed warped jigsaw puzzle particles~\cite{spivackStressAccumulationShape2022}.
 Particles with a frustrated continuum spin-like degree of freedom and coupled incommensurate lattices in the absence of phase slips also give rise to a boundary layer~\cite{Meiri:2022,Hackney:2023,Bak:1982}.
 In contrast with these specific particle geometries however, here this behavior emerges in a wide variety of particles with randomly chosen elastic properties.
 This suggests that the mechanism may also apply in packings of complex ill-fitting proteins.
 Our observation of a connection between soft deformation modes at the particle level, large values of $\ell$ and consequently large self-limited aggregates thus suggests an analogy with allosteric proteins, which mechanically transmit a signal by undergoing a concerted conformational change along a soft deformation mode~\cite{thirumalaiSymmetryRigidityAllosteric2019,Bray:2004,Bray:2013}.